-Our flagship executive development program offers Ascent Fellows a nine month-long learning experience as part of a carefully-selected peer cohort.
+Our flagship executive development program offers Ascent Fellows a six month-long learning experience as part of a carefully-selected peer cohort.
 Each fellowship venue, session, faculty and mentor is individually curated to meet the unique needs of its participants, enabling the most relevant, meaningful experiences to take place.

 An extensive nomination process involving our advisory, expert and mentor networks ensures a community of thoughtful, committed, and engaged executives.
 Beginning with a comprehensive executive assessment, Ascent Fellows commit to three residential modules delivered in collaboration with global partners, in unique venues around the world.
 Each module lasts 3-4 days.

 We also offer an individual, single-module Immersion program, which is a pared-down version of the Ascent Fellowship Program that caters to those focused on a specific leadership goal.

 Chairmen, CEOs and Presidents of Family and/or Founder-led Businesses

 C-Suite Executives of Rapidly Growing Multinational Corporations

 Fellows undergo a rigorous executive assessment process, administered by a global executive recruiting firm, using the tools and methodologies employed to select and develop CEOs for the world’s largest companies.